AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/path-to-first-experience.md

 ## What's Next {#what-is-next}

+Now that you have completed this part of the AEM Headless Developer Journey, you should:

+* Understand important planning considerations for designing your content
+* Understand the steps to implement headless depending on your integration level requirements.
+* Set up the necessary tools and AEM configurations.
+* Know best practices to make your headless journey smooth, keep content generation efficient, and ensure content is delivered quickly.

 You should continue your AEM headless journey by next reviewing the document [How to Model Your Content as AEM Content Models](model-your-content.md) where you learn how to model your content structure in AEM.

 ## Additional Resources {#additional-resources}

-While it is recommended that you move on to the next part of the headless development journey by reviewing the document [How to Model Your Content as AEM Content Models,](model-your-content.md) the following are some additional resources that do a deeper dive on some concepts mentioned in this document.
+While it is recommended that you move on to the next part of the headless development journey by reviewing the document [How to Model Your Content as AEM Content Models,](model-your-content.md) the following are some additional, optional resources that do a deeper dive on some concepts mentioned in this document, but they are not required to continue on the headless journey.

-* [SPA Introduction and Walkthrough](/help/implementing/developing/hybrid/introduction.md) - A complete overview of how to implement editable SPAs in AEM
 * [Headless Development for AEM Sites as a Cloud Service](/help/implementing/developing/headless/introduction.md) - A quick introduction to orient the AEM Headless developer with the necessary features
 * [AEM Headless Tutorials](https://experienceleague.adobe.com/docs/experience-manager-learn/getting-started-with-aem-headless/overview.html) - Use these hands-on tutorials to explore how to use the various options for delivering content to headless endpoints with AEM and chose what's right for you.
 * [Headless Content Management Using GraphQL APIs](https://experienceleague.adobe.com/?Solution=Experience+Manager&Solution=Experience+Manager+Sites&Solution=Experience+Manager+Forms&Solution=Experience+Manager+Screens&launch=ExperienceManager-D-1-2020.1.headless#courses) - Follow this course for an overview of the GraphQL API implemented in AEM.
 Authentication via AdobeID is required.
 * [AEM Guides WKND - GraphQL](https://github.com/adobe/aem-guides-wknd-graphql) -  This GitHub project includes example applications that highlight AEM's GraphQL APIs.
+* [Introduction to the Architecture of Adobe Experience Manager as a Cloud Service](/help/core-concepts/architecture.md) - A complete overview of AEM's architecture
+* [Headless Getting Started Guide](/help/implementing/developing/headless/introduction.md#getting-started) - A quick introduction to AEM's headless features for users already knowledgeable of AEM.
+* [Create Content Fragment Models](/help/assets/content-fragments/content-fragments-models.md) - Technical documentation on Content Fragment Models
+* [Create Content Fragments](/help/assets/content-fragments/content-fragments.md) - Technical documentation on Content Fragments
+* [Query content with GraphQL](/help/assets/content-fragments/graphql-api-content-fragments.md) - Technical documentation on the GraphQL API
+* [SPA Introduction and Walkthrough](/help/implementing/developing/hybrid/introduction.md) - A complete overview of how to implement editable SPAs in AEM
+* [Creating an editable SPA](/help/implementing/developing/hybrid/introduction.md) - Guide to making a SPA editable in AEM
+* [Editing an external SPA in AEM](/help/implementing/developing/hybrid/editing-external-spa.md) - Guide to making an external SPA editable in AEM
+* [Using the RemotePage component](/help/implementing/developing/hybrid/remote-page.md) - How to use the RemotePage component to serve an external SPA within AEM
+* [Using composite components](/help/implementing/developing/hybrid/composite-components.md) - Create composite components for use with a SPA